 - Povilas Ciuplys, Chief Customer Officer, TransferGo

 Of course not every interaction can be fully automated, especially when sensitive customer data is involved.
-But a virtual agent can easily handle self-serve customer intents (such as password reset or address change) around the clock — without any need for agent involvement.
+But a fintech chatbot can easily handle self-serve customer intents (such as password reset or address change) around the clock — without any need for agent involvement.
 Just be sure to choose an automation provider who, like Ultimate, makes security and privacy their number one priority.

 2. Solve issues faster with smart triage and data collection

-Sustainable mobile banking company Tomorrow cut their AHT in half after launching Chat Automation with Ultimate.
-Now — with a bot taking care of routine requests — they’ve hit a 30% automation rate across all chat conversations.
+One example where smart triage and date collection drastically enhanced the customer experience was at the sustainable mobile banking company Tomorrow.
+With the help of Ultimate's chat automation solution, they managed to cut their AHT in half .
+Now — with a chatbot taking care of routine requests — they’ve hit a 30% automation rate across all chat conversations.
 This allows Tomorrow’s support team to dedicate more time to complex cases that require an agent’s talents.

 Building on this success, Tomorrow decided to join Ultimate’s beta testing program for our Ticket Automation solution in the Freshworks ecosystem.
 Ron offered this advice to other CS leaders thinking about automating their support: